jeboehm/docker-mailserver/README.md

 Spam filters
 ------------
 By default, spam is filtered by Spamassassin with Razor and Pyzor installed additionally.
 If you want to, you can enable [greylisting](https://en.wikipedia.org/wiki/Greylisting) by setting the `GREYLISTING_ENABLED` variable in the `.env` file to true.
+Now recreate the mta container.

-Finally recreate the mta container.
+Please note that greylisting is not covered by the integration tests.
+So this feature should be considered as experimental.

 Installation
 ------------